 “I just want another chance.
 I promise I’ll do better.”

 “I’m going to say this once more.
 Not my problem.
 Now leave.”
-I wrote three exclamation points on my paper just so he would get the picture.
+I formed three exclamation points in the head just so he would get the picture.

 “But it isn’t fair,” he whined.
 “It just isn’t fair.”